WomensLaw serves and supports all survivors, no matter their sex or gender.

 I have a custody order.
 Can I move with my child?

-If your move will significantly harm (impair) the other parent’s ability to use (exercise) his/her custody rights with your child, this is considered a “relocation,” and you can only move if:
+If your move will significantly harm (impair) the other parent’s ability to use his/her custody rights, this is considered a relocation.
+You can only relocate if:

 • everyone with custody rights to your child agrees; or

-If you are planning a “relocation,” you must follow the rules listed in How do I tell the other parent that I want to move?
+If you are planning to move, you must follow the rules listed in How do I tell the other parent that I want to move?

-Unlike some other states, Pennsylvania’s relocation law does not say it only applies to someone moving out of the state or a certain distance away.2 So, we recommend that you consult with a Pennsylvania custody lawyer to check if your planned move would be considered a “relocation,” which requires you to follow these rules.
+Unlike some other states, Pennsylvania’s relocation law does not say it only applies to someone moving out of the state or a certain distance away.2 It is generally recommended that you consult with a Pennsylvania custody lawyer to check if your planned move would be considered a relocation that would require you to follow these rules.
 To find lawyers in your area, go to PA Finding a Lawyer.

 1 23 Pa.C.S. §§ 5322(a); 5337(b)